Mikael92002/file_uploader/README.md

 The application is split into a decoupled monorepo for independent scaling.

-- **Server** — A RESTful API focused on controller-service patterns and middleware validation.
+- **Server**: A RESTful API focused on controller-service patterns and middleware validation.
-- **Client** — A component-based SPA utilizing breadcrumb navigation and recursive rendering for folder trees.
+- **Client**: A component-based SPA utilizing breadcrumb navigation and recursive rendering for folder trees.

 ---